 As Winston Graham's Georgian-set drama returns to BBC One for a third season, historian Hannah Greig considers different aspects of the real history behind each episode of Poldark.
 In the first instalment of a new series for History Extra, Hannah profiles the some of the new characters joining Ross and Demelza, and considers the social status of an 18th-century governess

 Poldark is back.
-It is 1794 and with Elizabeth’s galloping horse we race headlong into the late 18th-century Cornish saga so evocatively created in Winston Graham’s novels, and now entering a third series for the BBC.
-We once again meet our lead protagonists with Ross, Demelza, Elizabeth and George locked in their complex ties of love, lust, sex, loyalty, ambition and conflict.
+It is 1794 and, with Elizabeth’s galloping horse, we race headlong into the late 18th-century Cornish saga so evocatively created in Winston Graham’s novels, and now entering a third series for the BBC.
+We once again join our protagonists, with Ross, Demelza, Elizabeth and George locked in their complex ties of love, lust, sex, loyalty, ambition and conflict.

 Episode one brings us new characters too, including Demelza’s brothers Drake and Sam Carne, and Elizabeth’s cousin Morwenna Chynoweth.
 Although Poldark's characters are fictional, Winston Graham drew inspiration for his stories from wide-ranging historical research and these new characters capture yet more facets of everyday 18th-century life and the place of ordinary people whose experiences might otherwise be lost to history.